kevinawoo/temporal-code-samples/blob-store-data-converter/README.md

 > As of Temporal v1.25.2, the UI and CLI does not have the ability to set headers.
 This means that
 > Workflow Start, Signal, Queries, etc from the UI/CLI will not be able to encode the payloads.
 >
-> The UI/CLI is still able to decode payloads using the codec server.
+> The UI/CLI is still able to decode payloads using the codec server, so it's read-only.

 Potential workarounds:
 - Do not use the UI or CLI to start, signal, or query workflows